 Price (Starting Plan) $15/month $30/month $30/month Free $49/month Free

-15 days 14 days Free Trial Free 30 days Free
+Free Trial 15 days 15 days Free 30 days Free

-Stakeholder Management Share as Public Links and unlimited collaborators Requires Sign-up Share as Public Links Add Unlimited Stakeholders Collaborators Need to Sign Up
+Stakeholder Management Share as Public Links and unlimited viewers Share as Public Links and unlimited collaborators Requires Sign-up Share as Public Links Add Unlimited Stakeholders Collaborators Need to Sign Up

 Live Note-taking and Bookmarking